rcore-cz/tattoos_sync_problem/README.md

 1. ❗ Use server build 2802 (`set sv_enforceGameBuild 2802` in server.cfg) ❗
 2. Star the resource **only** as a folder to keep the start order for addon packs! - `ensure [tattoos_problem]` in server.cfg
-3. Make sure to not have any other addon tattoos loaded.
+3. Make sure to not have any addon tattoos loaded.
 4. Regarding point 4, a clean server is recommended.
 5. Start the server
 6. Go in-game with two different clients/players